ahmadbuhari/ahmadbuhari.github.io/_tabs/about.md

 ## Things I'm doing
 ---
-- Lately, I've been playing with Microsoft's PowerPlatform suite to automate some of the data entry for our compliance analysis metrics.
+- Updating my website to use the [Jekyll](https://jekyllrb.com/) platform.
-- Writing a quick cleanup script for the log data to be ingested for PowerBi
+- Writing a quick cleanup script for the log data to be ingested for PowerBi.

 ## Lab Enviroment
 ---